 Recent graduates who have become significant contributors to the national and international arts scenes include: Kyle Beltram, Christian Borle, Matt Bomer, Kristen Merlino, Noah Mitz, Tami Dixon, Josh Gad, Ian Harding, Hunter Herdlicka, Megan Hilty, Joe Manganiello, Marc Masterson, Patina Miller, Rory O'Malley, Cote De Pablo, Billy Porter, Zachary Quinto, Pablo Schreiber, Leigh Silverman, Scott Story and Daniella Topol.

-Young artists are challenged daily in a school committed to ongoing progressive engagement with all forms of theatre.
+Young artists are challenged daily in a school committed to ongoing progressive engagement with all forms of theater.
 The program aims to inspire students to create signature work in their chosen discipline and to celebrate unique voices from diverse cultures.
-The school also fosters curiosity about the fusion between other art forms and progressive theatre practice, including exploring the storytelling and entertainment potential of new technologies.
+The school also fosters curiosity about the fusion between other art forms and progressive theater practice, including exploring the storytelling and entertainment potential of new technologies.